-A denial of service is a determination made by the BH-MCO in response to a Provider's or Member's request for approval to provide a service of a specific amount, duration, and scope.
-A denial may include the following:
+A denial of service is a determination made by the BH-MCO in response to a Provider's or Member's request for approval to provide a service of a specific amount, duration, and scope which:

-- a) disapproves the request completely - b) approves provision of the requested service(s) but for a lesser amount, scope, or duration than requested, - c) disapproves provision of the requested service(s), but approves provision of an alternate service(s), - d) reduces, suspends, or terminates a previously authorized service.
+- 1. disapproves the request completely; or - 2. approves provision of the requested service(s) but for a lesser amount, scope, or duration than requested; or - 3. approves provision of the requested service(s) but by a Network Provider; or - 4. disapproves provision of the requested service(s) but approves provision of an alternative service(s); or - 5. reduces, suspends, or terminates a previously authorized service.